bitrise-io/devcenter/_articles/reviews/xcode-test-draft.md

 ### Configuring the Xcode tests on Bitrise

-The default input values of the `Xcode Test` Step could work if your tests are written correctly.
+The default input values of the `Xcode Test for iOS` Step could work if your tests are written correctly.
 However, we recommend making sure that all the inputs have the value you want so the Step can do what you need!

-Check the following required inputs of the `Xcode Test` Step before running a build.
+Check the following required inputs of the `Xcode Test for iOS` Step before running a build.
 These inputs determine the sort of tests the Step will run.

 * **Scheme name**: the scheme you use must be marked as Shared in Xcode!
 * **Device**: set it to the value that is shown in Xcode's device selection dropdown menu.